The-Cognitive-Architect/The-Resonant-Architecture-of-Cognition-and-Structural-AI-Framework/README.md

 This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 See the [LICENSE](LICENSE) file for details.
 This allows use, modification, and distribution for any purpose, including commercial, with attribution, fostering collaboration and innovation.

 Note: License information in documents being updated to reflect the current license applied.
-The Apache 2.0 supercedes any other licenses mentioned in them.
+The Apache 2.0 supersedes any other licenses mentioned in them.

 ---

 ## About

 A recursive framework for cognitive design, neurodivergence modeling, and AI co-development, evolving into a blueprint for transformative AGI.
-Open to collaboration—contact [tonyjanus@gmail.com](mailto:tonyjanus@gmail.com) for inquiries.
+Open to collaboration - contact [tonyjanus@gmail.com](mailto:tonyjanus@gmail.com) for inquiries.